venamax/dataincubator/music/README.md

 Use Scikit-Learn [LabelEncoder](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) to generate your own encoding for the labels.

-Use this pipeline to predict the genres for the 100 files in the `music_test.tar.gz` set and submit your predictions as a static list in the `__init__.py` file.
+Use this pipeline to predict the genres for the 145 files in the `music_feature_extraction_test.tar.gz` set and submit your predictions as a dictionary in the `__init__.py` file.

 ## Question 2
 ## All Features Predictions
 The approach of question 1 can be generalized to any number and kind of features extracted from a sliding window.
-Use the power of the [librosa library](http://bmcfee.github.io/librosa/) to extract features that could better represent the genre content of a musical piece.
+Use the [librosa library](http://bmcfee.github.io/librosa/) to extract features that could better represent the genre content of a musical piece.
 You could use:
 - spectral features to capture the kind of instruments contained in the piece
 - MFCCs to capture the variations in frequencies along the piece